-2.12.
-Since the Respondent has not consumed the generated energy at the level of 51% for the year 2016-17, as stated by the Petitioner, the Respondent has to face the consequences as stipulated under Rule 3 (2) of the Electricity Rules 2005, to the extent extracted below.
+2.7.
+Since the Respondent has not consumed the generated energy at the level of 51% in above year, as stated by the Petitioner, the Respondent has to face the consequences as stipulated under Rule 3 (2) of the Electricity Rules 2005, to the extent extracted below.

-"Rule 3(2): It shall be the obligation of the captive users to ensure that the consumption by the Captive Users at the percentages mentioned in sub-clauses (a) and (b) of sub-rule (1) above is maintained and in case the minimum percentage of captive use is not complied with in any year, the entire electricity generated shall be treated as if it is a supply of electricity by a generating company. "
+"Rule 3(2) It shall be the obligation of the captive users to ensure that the consumption by the Captive Users at the percentages mentioned in sub-clauses (a) and (b) of sub-rule (1) above is maintained and in case the minimum percentage of captive use is not complied with in any year/ the entire electricity generated shall be treated as if it is a supply of electricity by a generating company. "

-2.13.
-Therefore, according to the above Rule, the units captively consumed by the Respondent, during 2016-17, have to be treated as supplied by the Generating Company and accordingly, the same may be charged with Cross Subsidy Surcharges, at the applicable rates, from the failed captive user for the reason of not demonstrating the captive status of his CGP on the reason of consuming the captive energy at below 51% level, in the above year.
-Accordingly, the Respondent hereby admits the liability to pay the Cross Subsidy Surcharge, as demanded by the Petitioner TANGEDCO in this regard.
+2.8.
+Therefore, according to the above Rule, the units captively consumed by the Respondent, during 2018-19, have to be treated as supplied by the Generating Company and accordingly, the same may be charged with Cross Subsidy Surcharge at the applicable rates, for the reason of not demonstrating the captive status of CGP on the reason of consuming the captive energy at below 51% level, in the above year.
+The Respondent hereby admits that it is ready to pay the Cross Subsidy Surcharge, as demanded by the Petitioner TANGEDCO suitably in this regard.

-2.14.
-However, when the Respondent is ready to pay to the Petitioner TANGEDCO the Cross Subsidy Surcharge, the Petitioner TANGEDCO is also having an equal obligation to allow the encashment of the unutilized units as on 31st March, for the above year, at the rates applicable.
-As per "Billing" clause of the EWA executed between petitioner TANGEDCO and the Respondent for WEG No. 79204721284, the unutilized balance energy after monthly consumption shall be paid at Rs.2.75/- per unit to the Respondent by TANGEDCO and accordingly, it is worked out as follows:-
+2.9.
+However, when the Respondent is ready to pay to the Petitioner TANGEDCO the Cross Subsidy Surcharge, the Petitioner TANGEDCO is also having an equal obligation to allow the encashment of the unutilized units as on 31st March, for the above year, at the rates applicable and accordingly, it is worked out as follows:-